Spencer Torkelson Player Props: Tigers vs. Mets

 Spencer Torkelson At The Plate

-- Torkelson is batting .206 with four doubles, two home runs and nine walks.
+- Torkelson is batting .210 with five doubles, two home runs and nine walks.

-- In 53.8% of his 26 games this season, Torkelson has picked up at least one hit.
-He's also had five multi-hit games.
+- In 53.6% of his 28 games this season, Torkelson has picked up at least one hit.
+He's also had six multi-hit games.

-- He has hit a long ball in two of 26 games played this season, and in 1.8% of his plate appearances.
+- In 28 games played this season, he has homered in two of them.

-- In nine games this year, Torkelson has picked up an RBI, with more than one RBI once.
+- In 10 games this year, Torkelson has picked up an RBI, with more than one RBI once.

-- In eight of 26 games this year, he has scored, including multiple runs once.
+- He has scored at least once nine times this year (32.1%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.